ibm-cloud-docs/logs-router/enterprise-routing-scenario.md

 {{site.data.keyword.attribute-definition-list}}

-# Enterprise-managed platform logs routing
+# What is the best way to manage platform log routing across enterprise accounts
 {: #enterprise-routing-scenario}